 Matthew Horne to star in The Battle, a new comedy play based (mostly) on real events about one of the most notorious rivalries in British music history.

-Mathew Horne (star of the beloved BBC comedy Gavin and Stacey, The Catherine Tate Show and in the West End, productions of The Tempest and Noises Off) is set to play influential Britpop music executive, Andy Ross, caught in the crossfire of one of the most notorious rivalries in British music history.
+Mathew Horne (star of the beloved BBC comedy Gavin and Stacey, The Catherine Tate Show and in the West End, productions of The Tempest and Noises Off) was previously confirmed to play influential Britpop music executive, Andy Ross, caught in the crossfire of one of the most notorious rivalries in British music history.

-Opening at Birmingham Rep on Wednesday 11th February ahead of a major UK tour and a West End run, The Battle is a blistering and darkly funny exploration of fame, ego, and the cultural clashes of 1990s Britain.
+Opening at The Rep on Wednesday 11 February, The Battle is a blistering and darkly funny exploration of fame, ego, and the cultural clashes of 1990s Britain.
 The Battle offers an electrifying window into a moment that defined a generation – and changed the face of British music forever.
+After its World Premiere at The Rep, The Battle then plays Manchester’s Opera House Tuesday 17 – Saturday 21 March.

 What is The Battle about?